ghidora77/GEE_Labs_Website/docs/Lab_00.md

 #### JavaScript
 The intent of this course is not to teach the intricacies of programming within JavaScript.
-JavaScript is the core language for web development and you will likely find that many of the tutorials and resources you find will not be directly relevant to the type of JavaScript that you will need to work in Earth Engine (ie, working with React, JQuery, dynamic app development, etc).
+JavaScript is the core language for web development and many of the tutorials and resources you find will not be directly relevant to the type of JavaScript that you will need to work in Earth Engine (e.g., React, JQuery, dynamic app development).
 JavaScript was chosen because it is an extremely popular language (~97% of websites use it in some fashion) and as an object-oriented language, it is well-suited to pair objects (in this case, imagery provided by Google Earth Engine) with methods (such as using the `reduce` function to summarize the analytical information from a processed image).

 Several excellent resources exist that can help you in working with JavaScript.
 One such resource is [Javascript.info](https://javascript.info), which provides a thorough overview of working with JavaScript.
 In this tutorial, focus on part I, as part II and III are directed towards web development and not relevant for this purpose.